williamPrentice/BloomCircuit/Frontend/README.md

 We welcome contributions to enhance the frontend experience.
 Whether it's a new feature, bug fix, or design improvement, your input is valued.
 Please refer to the main project's contributing guidelines for more details.

-## Feedback
+## Contributing

-Opportunities for feedback will be available soon.
-We value user input and look forward to incorporating your suggestions to enhance the frontend experience.
+We welcome contributions to enhance the frontend experience.
+Whether it's a new feature, bug fix, or design improvement, your input is valued.
+Please refer to the [contributing guidelines](../README.md#Contributing) in the main project's README for more details.